lo6ic/cs-blog/posts/build-a-simple-blog-with-angular-and-scully.md

 ---
 title: Build a Simple Blog with Angular and Scully
-description: This tutorial will show you how to build a simple Angular blog with Scully.
+description: A tutorial which will walk you through the steps to build a blog with Angular and Scully.
+Step-by-step instructions and resources.
+Get in here and learn!
 published: true
 datePublished: July 15th, 2024
 ---